GenesisFan64/Marsiano-MARS/README.md

 *WORK IN PROGRESS*

 Graphics:
-- Working scrolling background in 256-color mode: Source data can be either a static image in ROM or a buffer section in RAM, in any WIDTH and HEIGHT BUT aligned in "blocks" (Ex.
+- A Scrolling background in 256-color mode: Source data can be either a static image in ROM (note: not RV protected) or a buffer section in RAM, in any WIDTH and HEIGHT BUT aligned in "blocks" (Ex.
 4x4, 8x8, 16x16, 32x32)

 Sound, Genesis and 32X:
 - Runs on Z80, with DMA protection (Genesis side)